Are free VPNs any good for Kodi?

 - Some Kodi add-ons are carrying cryptocurrency mining malware

-Now ideally, when a VPN is needed, such as for Kodi, the solution is a paid VPN.
+Now ideally, when a VPN is needed, such as for Kodi, the solution is one of our choices of the very best VPN services for which, we're afraid, you have to pay.
 The benefits of unlimited data, and priority bandwidth, are really what is needed to stream audio and video, which will in turn produce the best experience, rather than stuttering video waiting for the buffer to fill.
 After all, we all know that VPNs have no reason to give any priority to users of their free tiers, which is why many of the VPN services do not even offer one.

 Naturally, anything worth doing is worth doing right, so we recommend a paid VPN plan which will have a larger assortment of servers in more locations.
 However, for more casual users that just want to give Kodi a try, there are some possibilities for a free VPN provider.